bikeindex/bike_index/README.markdown

 ## Vagrant development box

-For your convenience, this repository includes both a Cheffile and Vagrantfile which are used to automatically set up and configure a virtual local (Xenial) development environment with all of the required dependencies preinstalled and configured (via Chef, because Ruby) for anyone wishing to contribute without needing to set everything up beforehand.
-This explanation assumes you're somewhat familiar with Vagrant/VirtualBox, Chef, automation, et al.
+For your convenience, this repository contains a Vagrantfile which is used to automatically set up and configure a virtual local (Ubuntu Xenial) development environment with all of the required dependencies preinstalled.

 ### Dependencies/Requirements
 - A computer that supports hardware virtualization (Intel VT-x/AMD-V)